josh-collinsworth/joco-sveltekit/src/routes/blog/build-static-sveltekit-markdown-blog.md

 ## Prerendering with the static adapter

 **SvelteKit is server-rendered by default.** That's great, because server-side rendering is generally better for performance, accessibility, and SEO.
-However, that also means static prerendering (which is what we want) is opt-in.
+However, that also means static file prerendering (which is what we want) is opt-in.

 You _can_ [manually make any page prerendered](https://kit.svelte.dev/docs#ssr-and-javascript-prerender)--handy for things like an "about" or "faq" page that won't have any dynamic content.
 However, if we want our _entire_ site to be statically pre-rendered, marking each and every page by hand would be an error-prone chore.
 So instead, we'll reach for SvelteKit's [static adapter](https://github.com/sveltejs/kit/tree/master/packages/adapter-static).

 <Callout>
-It's awesome that SvelteKit can completely transform from one thing to another simply by swapping out the adapter.
+SvelteKit has a number of available adapters, which shape our project's build output based on how we'd like to deploy.
 </Callout>

-SvelteKit has a number of available [adapters](https://kit.svelte.dev/docs#adapters), which shape our project's build output based on how we'd like to deploy.
-SvelteKit comes pre-installed with an adapter that will automatically detect and build properly for Netlify, Vercel, or Cloudflare Pages--which is both handy and impressive!
-There are other adapters for other environments, too, like generic Node.
-But the one we're concerned with is called `adapter-static`.
+SvelteKit has many [adapters](https://kit.svelte.dev/docs#adapters), and comes pre-installed with one that will automatically detect and build properly for Netlify, Vercel, or Cloudflare Pages--which is both handy and impressive!
+But for static pre-rendering, we want `adapter-static`.

 ```bash
 npm i -D @sveltejs/adapter-static@next
 ```

 Once installed, we have to make a very small change to our `svelte.config.js` file to use the static adapter.

-Go ahead and open up your `svelte.config.js` file, which is located in the project's root folder.
-At this point, the only thing we actually have to do is change `adapter-auto` to `adapter-static` on line 1.
+In fact, the only thing we actually have to do is change `adapter-auto` to `adapter-static`.

 ```js
 // Replace the original `adapter-auto` line with this.
 import adapter from '@sveltejs/adapter-static'
 ```

-You _can_ supply further customization options if you want to (as an object passed to the `adapter()` function further down in the file), but the defaults are great for us, so there's no need to.
+You _can_ supply further customization options if you want to (as an object passed to the `adapter()` function further down in the file), but the defaults are great for us, so there's no need.
 You can check out the [adapter-static readme](https://github.com/sveltejs/kit/tree/master/packages/adapter-static) for more if you like.

 ---